ironhack-labs/lab-dom-ironhack-cart/README.md

 ### Iteration 3: Total

-Our calculation functionality is still incomplete.
-The subtotal for each product is being updated, but the total value remains untouched.

 At the end of the `calculateAll()` function, reuse the total value you just calculated in the previous iteration and update the corresponding DOM element.
 Calculate the total price for the products in your cart by summing all of the subtotals returned by `updateSubtotal()` when it was called with each product.

 Lastly, display that value on your DOM.